 The personality shift from Technical Writer to Creative Director

-What changes in your personality demands when you move from Technical Writer to Creative Director — and how to close the gaps deliberately.
+What changes in your personality demands when you move from Technical Writer to Creative Director, and how to build on structural clarity to develop the creative ambiguity the role requires.

 Career transition difficulty for Technical Writer to Creative Director